 It’s about authenticity more than anything.
 Consumers want to get to the root of what a company’s values truly are, especially millennials who won’t even consider a brand that they feel runs counter to their values.

 As you can see, marketing is far from detrimental to our society; rather, it bolsters our culture and keeps us bonded and strong.
 If you're able to, it's a good idea to pursing a marketing major.

 At the time of this writing, there's a fundamental shift towards corporate social responsibility.
 It'll be interesting to see where the trend goes in the next few years, but what we do know is this: the upheaval isn’t going away.

 And it may be just getting started.

-Ultimately, marketing is the fuel that’s driving societal change.
+Ultimately, the 7 functions of marketing is the fuel that’s driving societal change.
 We’re the ones in the passenger seat along for the ride.

 Get the weekly newsletter keeping thousands of marketers in the loop.